gravitational/gravity/docs/6.x/cluster.md

 installer$ sudo ./gravity upgrade
 ```

-Executing the command with `--no-block` will start the operation in background from a systemd service.
+Executing the command with `--no-block` will start the operation in background
+as a systemd service.

 #### Manual Upgrade